angular/angular/aio/content/guide/pipes.md

   <img src='assets/images/devguide/pipes/flying-heroes-anim.gif' alt="Flying Heroes">  </img>
 </figure>

-Replacing the #{_array} is an efficient way to signal Angular to update the display.
+Replacing the array is an efficient way to signal Angular to update the display.
-When do you replace the #{_array}?
+When do you replace the array?
 When the data change.
 That's an easy rule to follow in *this* example where the only way to change the data is by adding a hero.